Annual leave policy template

 Requesting annual leave

-Notice periods, request process and supporting documentation.
+Notice periods, the request process and supporting information.

 Approval process

-Excessive leave
+Excessive leave balances

-Cashing out annual leave
+Cashing out & shutdowns

 Payment on termination